-The gas meter is located to the exterior of the property adjacent to the rear elevation.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas supply installed.
+The gas meter is located to the exterior of the property adjacent to the front elevation.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply installed.
-The plumbing and sanitary fittings are of modern design.
-Supply pipes where seen were found to be of copper type.
+The plumbing and sanitary fittings are of modern design and supply pipes where seen were found to be of copper type.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 There is a gas fired central heating system installed within the property that serves radiators located within the principal rooms.
-Domestic hot water is supplied from the central heating system.
-The central heating boiler is located within the kitchen area.
+Domestic hot water is supplied from the heating system or alternatively from an electric immersion heater.
+The central heating boiler and the hot water storage tank are located within the cupboard off the kitchen.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke alarms in kitchen and hall.
-Burglar alarm installed but not functional.
-Any additional limits to inspection As stated previously no inspection of the sub floor area was available and an inspection of flooring was further restricted due to fitted floor coverings, and furnishings.
-In addition an inspection of the roof area was restricted due to the level of insulation that has been installed over ceiling joists.
+A smoke alarm has been installed within the hallway area.
+Any additional limits to inspection As stated previously no inspection of the sub floor area was available and an inspection of flooring was further restricted due to fitted floor coverings and furnishings.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
+It is therefore assumed that there is no Japanese mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
-Identification of Japanese Knotweed is best undertaken by a specialist contractor.
+Identification of Japanese Knotweed is best undertaken by a specialist contractor. -- --